Loading

-Yelo music monger Marty Reynolds shrugged off some post-festivity fatigue and headed to see one of his fave bands of all time, Foals, at The Fortitude Music Hall.
-The British rock lads were here for Secret Sounds, a two-day festival from January 2-3.
+Yelo music monger Marty Reynolds shrugs off post-festivity fatigue in Brisbane to see one of his fave bands of all time, Foals.
+The British rock lads were here for Secret Sounds, a two-day music festival at The Fortitude Music Hall from January 2-3.

-But despite feeling rather under the weather, nothing could dampen my spirits – not even the sticky floors or interminable wait for beverages.
+But despite feeling rather under the weather, nothing could dampen my spirits.
+Not even the sticky floors nor the interminable wait for beverages.
 After all, I was there to see the band that has soundtracked the better part of my last seven years.

 Walking through my old stomping ground, of which I’ve seen many an awesome act pass through, I was inundated with some pretty colourful memories, as my chucks navigated their own way across the booze-soaked mezzanine.